victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 ## Obtaining Google Maps API key

-To utilize Google Maps functionality within your React application, you'll need to obtain an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) from the Google Cloud Platform (GCP).
+To use Google Maps features within your React application, you'll need to obtain an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) from the Google Cloud Platform (GCP).
 They have several API’s to use with the Maps API but for now, we’ll need just the `Maps Javascript API` to get started for the map.
 So ensure that the `Maps Javascript API` is enabled in your console.

 **Steps to Acquire an API Key:**

-1. **Create or Access a GCP Project:** If you don't have an existing project, create one on the GCP Console ([https://cloud.google.com/).](https://cloud.google.com/)
+1. **Create or Access a GCP Project:** If you don't have an existing project, create one on the [GCP Console](https://console.cloud.google.com/google/maps-apis/start).

-2. **Enable Required APIs:** Navigate to the "APIs & Services" section in the GCP Console and enable the following APIs for your project:
+2. **Enable Required APIs:** Navigate to the "APIs & Services" section in the **Google Maps Platform** and enable the following APIs for your project:

     * **Maps JavaScript API**

-3. **Create an API Key:** In the "Credentials" section of the GCP Console, create a new API key.
+3. **Create an API Key:** In the "Credentials" section of the **Google Maps Platform**, create a new API key.
 Consider restricting this key to only allow usage for your specific project for better security.

 **Never commit your API key to a public repository** like Github.
 Instead, create a `.env.local` file in your project's root directory and add the following line, replacing `<your API key here>` with your actual key: